piyushshuklaniet/Read.me/SECURITY.md

 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.
+  For report pls contact the below email for any assistance;
+    Email-id = Piyushshukla100@outlook.com
 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.